puppetlabs/puppet-docs/source/puppet/3/reference/lang_relationships.markdown

 > Note: Chained collectors can potentially cause huge [dependency cycles](#dependency-cycles) and should be used carefully.
 They can also be dangerous when used with [virtual resources][virtual], which are implicitly realized by collectors.

+> Note: Although you can usually chain many resources and/or collectors together (`File['one'] -> File['two'] -> File['three']`), the chain can be broken if it includes a collector whose search expression doesn't match any resources.
+This is [Puppet bug #18399](http://projects.puppetlabs.com/issues/18399).

 > Note: Collectors can only search on attributes which are present in the manifests and cannot see properties that must be read from the target system.
 For example, if the example above had been written as `Yumrepo <| |> -> Package <| provider == yum |>`, it would only create relationships with packages whose `provider` attribute had been _explicitly_ set to `yum` in the manifests.
 It would not affect any packages that didn't specify a provider but would end up using Yum.

 #### Reversed Forms